UDP

 When receiving payloads in JSON format, there are high performance penalties.
 Parsing JSON is a very expensive task so you could expect your CPU usage increase under high load environments.

-To get faster data ingestion, consider to use the option Format none to avoid JSON parsing if not needed.
+To get faster data ingestion, consider using the option Format none to avoid JSON parsing if not needed.